wol-e/docker/README.md

 `docker build -t "jupyter_docker" .`

 This will create a docker image named `docker_jupyter`.
-Duringcreatin of the image, it will execute `my_script.py`, so you can do any preprocessing, data loading and such there.
+Duringcreatin of the image, it will execute `my_script.py`, so you can do any preprocessing, data loading and such things there (this is just for illustration purposes, feel free to delete it and remove the corresponding line in the Dockerfile).
+YOu can simply extend python dependencies by extending the [requirements.txt](src/requirements.txt)

 Then you can run this image with